hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

 #### 1.3 Thermo-chemical and transport models
+{: 13-thermo-models-subso}

 This test case is using the following thermo-chemical and transport models:

-* thermally-perfect gas (excluding the electronic energy contribution)
+* calorically-perfect nitrogen gas
+* inviscid fluid
 * no chemical reactions
-* two-temperature model
+* single-temperature model
-  + V—T energy transfer: Landau-Teller, tabulated Millikan-White coefficients, Park's correction
-* species viscosity: power law
-* species thermal conductivity: Eucken
 * laminar flow

 #### 1.4 Time controls
+{: 14-time-controls-subso}
 The constant time-step is set to 1 x 10<sup>-6</sup> s and the simulation is run until <i>t</i> = 5 ms.

 #### 1.5 Time and flux schemes
+{: 15-time-flux-schemes-subso}
 The temporal and flux schemes used are the first-order implicit Euler time scheme and the AUSM<sup>+</sup>-up flux scheme, respectively.
 The AUSM<sup>+</sup>-up model coefficients are given below.